itoshkov/itoshkov.github.io/git-tutorial.md

 way we can ensure this is by using [flock](https://www.man7.org/linux/man-pages/man1/flock.1.html)).
-If this check fails we should fail the whole _push_ operation and ask the user to use _fetch_ to update their local view first.
+If this check fails we should fail the whole _push_ operation and ask the user to use _fetch_ to update their local repository first.

 Note that the remote repository still doesn't know about the `memefication` branch or about the `c11` commit.
 This is good as we're still not ready to share